Orient Express: History

 The withdrawal of the Direct Orient Express was thought by many to signal the end of the Orient Express as a whole, but in fact a service under this name continued to run from Paris to Bucharest as before (via Strasbourg, Munich, Vienna, and Budapest).
 However, a through sleeping car from Paris to Bucharest was only operated until 1982, and was only operated seasonally.
 This meant that, as Paris–Budapest and Vienna–Bucharest coaches were running overlapped, a journey was only possible with changing carriages – despite the unchanged name and numbering of the train.
 In 1991 the Budapest-Bucharest leg of the train was discontinued, the new final station now becoming Budapest.
 In the summer seasons of 1999 and 2000 a sleeping car from Bucharest to Paris reappeared running twice a week, now operated by CFR.
 This continued until 2001, when the service was cut back to just Paris–Vienna, as a EuroNight train, though the coaches were actually attached to a regular Paris–Strasbourg express for that leg of the journey.
 This service continued daily, listed in the timetables under the name Orient Express, until 8 June 2007.

 With the opening of the LGV Est Paris–Strasbourg high speed rail line on 10 June 2007, the Orient Express service was further cut back to Strasbourg–Vienna, departing nightly at 22:20 from Strasbourg, and still bearing the name, but lost the train numbers 262/263 which it had borne for decades.

 The remains of the original train had a convenient connection to the Strasbourg-Paris TGV, but due to the less flexible prices the route became less attractive.
 In the final years through coaches between Vienna and Karlsruhe (continuing first to Dortmund, then to Amsterdam, and finally to Frankfurt) were attached.
 The last train with the name Orient-Express (now with a hyphen) departed from Vienna on 10 December 2009, and one day later from Strasbourg.

-On 13 December 2021, an ÖBB Nightjet train began running three times per week on the Paris-Vienna route, although it is not branded as Orient Express.
+Between December 2021 and December 2025 an ÖBB Nightjet train ran three times per week on the Paris-Vienna route, although it was not branded as Orient Express.

 One of the last known CIWL teak sleeping cars from the period before the First World War can be seen at the former Amfikleia station site in Greece.